This tofu salad recipe is an easy high protein salad that is perfect for lunch or dinner.

 In a large non-stick pan, warm up the olive oil, then arrange the tofu on a single layer and fry it on medium-high heat for 12 minutes, flipping it every 2 to 3 minutes.

-To a large salad bowl, add chopped lettuce, corn, chopped cucumber (we like to keep the peel on), thinly sliced green onions, and halved cherry or plum tomatoes (if using larger tomatoes, cut them in half first, then slice them into wedges), and pan-fried tofu.
+Step 3: To a large salad bowl, add chopped lettuce, corn, chopped cucumber, thinly sliced green onions, and halved cherry or halved plum tomatoes, and pan-fried tofu.

 Pour in about half of the dressing.
-Don’t add the avocado just yet, or it’ll turn brown.
+Don’t add the avocado just yet.

 tofu salad with tahini dressing on top